2023 Annual Meeting Banner

 Program Objectives

-Please join Dr. Beth DuPree & Dr. William Scarlett for an educational dinner symposium on pushing the limit with patient selection and techniques for nipple sparing mastectomies.
+Join Dr. Beth DuPree and Dr. William Scarlett for an educational symposium on pushing the limit with patient selection and techniques for nipple sparing mastectomies.
 During this program, our faculty will discuss the previously radiated patient, address the ptotic breast and touch on nerve grafting, while maintaining safety as our priority.
-We highly encourage audience participation, discussion, and questions at the end.

 For More Information